Main

 Speaking of elephants, I’ve been unable to support the elephants I was supporting and just today received an email newsletter from Riddle’s.
 They have internships available.
 Oh to be young, if only to be an intern.

-2 Responses to “I’ve been to the desert”
+2 thoughts on “I’ve been to the desert”

 Thanks for the link to my horse 🙂